Scratchbury Camp: Ecology

 Within the hillfort, a more mesotrophic grassland is present, most probably reflecting past agricultural use and improvement.
 There are also small areas of hawthorn (Crataegus monogyna), and elder (Sambucus) scrub, particularly along the lower slopes of the downland and on the earthworks.
 These provide valuable shelter for invertebrates on an otherwise open and exposed site.

 The site is of high entomological interest, with 29 varieties of resident breeding species of butterfly recorded.
 The horseshoe vetch (Hippocrepis comosa) is locally plentiful and supports both the chalkhill blue (Lysandra coridon) and the Adonis blue (Lysandra bellargus) butterflies.
-Other butterfly species to be found on and around the site include for the Duke of Burgundy (Hamearis lucina), the grizzled skipper (Pyrgus malvae), the dark green fritillary (Speyeria aglaja), and the small blue (Cupido minimus).
+Other butterfly species to be found on and around the site include the Duke of Burgundy (Hamearis lucina), the grizzled skipper (Pyrgus malvae), the dark green fritillary (Speyeria aglaja), and the small blue (Cupido minimus).

-Other insect groups on the site are less well surveyed, but several rare species have been recorded, including for six species of weevil (Curculionoidea), eight species of plant bugs (Hemiptera), and two species of chrysomelid beetle, Aphthona herbigrada and Mantura matthewsii; both of which feed on the rock rose (Helianthemum).
-Day-flying moths recorded include for the wood tiger (Parasemia plantaginis), and the rare forester moth (Jordanita globulariae).
+Other insect groups on the site are less well surveyed, but several rare species have been recorded, including six species of weevil (Curculionoidea), eight species of plant bugs (Hemiptera), and two species of chrysomelid beetle, Aphthona herbigrada and Mantura matthewsii; both of which feed on the rock rose (Helianthemum).
+Day-flying moths recorded include the wood tiger (Parasemia plantaginis), and the rare forester moth (Jordanita globulariae).
 Small mammals such as rabbits (Oryctolagus cuniculus) and badgers (Meles meles) are common to the site and the surrounding area.